 5.

-Division of Licensing Programs.
-Virginia Department of Social Services.
-(2021, Oct).
-Standards for Licensed Assisted Living Facilities.
+Division of Licensing Programs: Virginia Department of Social Services.
+(2021, October).
+Standards for licensed assisted living facilities.